gavinhoward/bc/manuals/development.md

-POSIX `bc` is a standard utility required for POSIX systems. `dc` is a historical utility that was included in early Unix and even predates both Unix and C. They both are arbitrary-precision command-line calculators with their own programming languages. `bc`'s language looks similar to C, with infix notation and includes functions, while `dc` uses [Reverse Polish Notation][4] and allows the user to execute strings as though they were functions.
+POSIX `bc` is a standard utility required for POSIX systems. `dc` is a historical utility that was included in early Unix and even predates both Unix and C. They both are arbitrary-precision command-line calculators with their own programming languages. `bc`'s language looks similar to C, with infix notation and including functions, while `dc` uses [Reverse Polish Notation][4] and allows the user to execute strings as though they were functions.

-In addition, it is also possible to build the arbitrary-precision math into a library, named `bcl`.
+In addition, it is also possible to build the arbitrary-precision math as a library, named `bcl`.

 **Note**: for ease, I will refer to both programs as `bc` in this document.